c-walls/Essay-Score-Predictions/README.md

 ## Predictive Models

 I developed several predictive models to estimate essay scores of the participants based on their keystroke data.
+All models were evaluated based on the RMSE of the predictions that they generated.
+A few of my best models are listed below and have been included in this repository:

 - Random Forest using hyperparameter tuning (RMSE: )
 - LightGBM using cross validation and feature selection (RMSE: )